 The Library will celebrate the 50th anniversary of its iconic building in 2018, and will use this event to connect even more strongly with Australians, and to better understand and anticipate community needs.

 The Library’s charter is to collect and preserve, in perpetuity, the nation’s distinctive and diverse documentary heritage.
-The Library welcomes the implementation in 2016 of legal deposit for digital materials as this strengthens and transforms the Library’s mandate.
-For the first time, it will be possible for the Library to systematically collect Australia’s record of digital publishing and ensure its safekeeping for the very long term.
-The Library must meet this new responsibility within existing resources despite the challenge posed by the vigour of online publishing.
+The Library welcomed the implementation in 2016 of legal deposit for digital materials as this strengthens and transforms the Library’s mandate.
+The Library can now systematically collect Australia’s record of digital publishing and ensure its safekeeping for the very long term.
+The Library must meet this new responsibility within existing resources despite the challenge posed by the volume of online publishing.
 The period covered by this corporate plan will be vital to the successful establishment of the policies, relationships, systems and workflows that will make it possible for the Library to build the national digital collection, in published and unpublished forms.

 Over the next four years, Australia’s strategic, cultural and commercial engagement with countries of the Asian region will continue to evolve and flourish.
-The Library’s Asian collections will retain their significance as a national resource enabling Australians to study and understand the region.
-With diminishing support for Asian collecting in the research sector, the Library will support students, researchers and users who may not otherwise have easy access to such collections.
+With diminishing support for Asian collecting in the research sector, the Library’s Asian collections will retain their significance as a national resource enabling Australians to study and understand the region.

 Digitisation and the aggregation of metadata about library and cultural collections are critical to the discovery and use of these collections.
 The use of Trove, especially of its millions of freely available digitised newspaper pages, is evidence of this.
 Trove’s achievements have been built on the enduring collaboration—professional and financial—of Australia’s National, State and Territory libraries and, more recently, of partners from the cultural, community and philanthropic sectors.
 The Library will continue to nurture these relationships, not only to augment the corpus of digitised newspapers but also to explore further collaboration to digitise Australian journals and ensure that government websites are archived and accessible.